 BTW, if vinyl also has you a bit confused I have a whole post on easy everyday iron on vinyl!

-- I didn’t mention it in the video, but it comes in a few sizes — so you can pick one that fits your storage space and project sizes.
+- I didn’t mention it in the video, but it comes in different sizes — so you can pick one that is the best option your storage space and project sizes.

 - I was SO surprised it worked!
 It worked SO well.
 I’m just thrilled!